e27182/nRF52832_pesky/ble_peripheral/ble_app_hids_mouse_md612/Readme.md

 Also 'self-test' routine executes on startup to recalibrate accel and gyro, so, please, align board horizontally on startup to get correct calibration.
 If you wish to calibrate magnetometer, you should do good '8' figure along with rotations on each axis (X, -X, Y, -Y, Z, -Z) and Invensense's implementation will update calibration for magnetometer automagically.

-Overall stability with calibrated sensors and is very good, but sometimes I see a freeze for a second.
+Overall stability with calibrated sensors is very good, but sometimes I see a freeze for a second.
 As for now, I'm not sure what is the cause of it.

 Part of the code taken from MD612 example is commented out as now we have stack overflow issues, so be careful when extending it.